rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 ## More #

-This is one of a series on Artificial Intelligence:
+This is one of a series on AI, Machine Learning, Deep Learning, Robotics, and Analytics:

 {% include ai_links.html %}